-Counties urge a review of all requirements for licenses or certificates for county employment to ensure they are realistically related to job performance.
+The cCounties urge a review of all requirements for licenses or certificates for county employment to

+Comment [TS10]: Nonsubstantive grammar changes to prevent a run-on sentence ensure they are realistically related to job performance.
 Counties should strive to prevent the requirement of licenses or certificates when those requirements create artificial barriers to employment and/or upward mobility.